 Syntax:

-The fundamental syntax of flock function is as follows:
+The basic syntax for the flock function is outlined below:

 #include <sys/file.h>